History of St Paul's

 Supporting charities in Uganda

-The first trip taking students to volunteer in Uganda took place supporting two charities, Uganda Hands for Hope and Cricket Without Boundaries.
+The first trip for students to volunteer in Uganda involved supporting two charities, Uganda Hands for Hope and Cricket Without Boundaries.

-This had a focus on education, sport and health awareness.
+This focused on education, sports, and health awareness.

 September saw the introduction of a new form and house in the school, Athens.
-This means that St Paul’s could now offer 180 places in each year group.
+St Paul’s could now offer 180 places in each year group.

 2019

-The GCSE Progress 8 score was 0.69 which was the highest school in West Sussex and in the top 6% nationally.
+The GCSE Progress 8 score was 0.69, the highest school in West Sussex and the top 6% nationally.
 The school was also first in the list of 55 similar schools identified by the DfE nationally.

-75% of students were offered their first-choice university and nearly one in four going to Russell group universities.
+75% of students were offered their first-choice university, and nearly one in four went to Russell Group universities.

-New classrooms were opened and the Modern Foreign Languages department quickly made themselves at home.
+New classrooms were opened, and the Modern Foreign Languages department quickly made itself home.

 2020